BushidoUK/Russian-APT-Tool-Matrix/README.md

 ## Types of Russian APTs
 > [!TIP]
-> This repo also contains multiple types of Russian APTs, this includes the GRU, SVR, and FSB
+> This repo also contains multiple types of Russian APTs, this includes the GRU, SVR, and FSB.
+The alias of each Russian APT group has been chosen by what the author of this repo believes it is most well-known as.
 > - **Russian GRU:** Main Intelligence Directorate (Russian Military)
 > - **Russian SVR:** Foreign Intelligence Service of the Russian Federation
 > - **Russian FSB:** Federal Security Service of the Russian Federation